 Shogi Japanese Chess set.
 One of most complex of all traditional Chess variants.
 Reliable service, swift dispatch

 Buy Compendia | Unique range of Games Compendiums

 Range of quality games compendia - ideal for gifts.
 Traditional Compendium of games, large games compendium tables and some unusual compendia too

-Magnus Carlsen (Play Magnus) educational chess set and vinyl board
+Magnus Carlsen (Play Magnus) educational chess set

 The official Play Magnus Chess Set, an inspired collaboration between World Champion Magnus Carlsen and SAC Chess, one of the oldest and most respected names in chess.

 With a respectful nod to tradition, the height and base of the pieces are defined by...